 This is not for something unscientific that goes unexplained or unacknowledged.
 This is only for when something unscientific is used as an explanation for something else unscientific.
 If this page was for the former and not the latter, this page would be incredibly long.

 - In the Maximum Ride series, the gang have wings and other bird-like attributes, and Erasers are basically werewolves.
 This is explained by the fact that their DNA was altered.
 Apparently, there is one specific gene for bird wings (which there actually isn't), and there's a gene that allows humans to...transform into werewolves?
-The more you think about it, the less sense it makes.

-- The Hitchhiker's Guide to the Galaxy is full of this, and it's played for laughs.
-For example, the engine of the starship Heart of Gold needs to generate infinite improbability, but it is only possible to generate finite amounts of improbability, which led physicists to say it's virtually impossible to build one.
+- The Hitchhiker's Guide to the Galaxy is full of this, and it's Played for Laughs.
+For example, the engine of the starship Heart of Gold needs to generate infinite improbability, but it is only possible to generate finite amounts of improbability, which led physicists to say it's virtually impossible for one to exist.
 Then someone reasoned that a virtual impossibility is the same as a finite improbability, and when the numbers were plugged into a finite improbability drive, it just spontaneously popped into existence.
 (After which its creator was hunted down and strung up by a mob of his fellow physicists for being a smartarse, for which it is difficult to entirely blame them.)
 And then there's the Starship Bistromath from Life, The Universe and Everything which takes it Up to Eleven, using what can only be described as nonsensoleum-based Minovsky Physics based around splitting the bill in a restaurant of all things to delicately bend the laws of physics to get around the light barrier, which ironically enough also causes less of the unfortunate Reality Is Out to Lunch effects that happen with the Infinite Improbability Drive.

 - In Twilight, the vampires are supposed to be science-based.
 It was explained that when a person is turned into a vampire, they have all of their bodily fluids converted into a sort of venom, their eyes change color, their skin loses all pigmentation, they get flawless features (considered universally beautiful), and their cells become crystal-like.
 All of this is from venom "injected" by a single bite from normal teeth (that is, no fangs).
 Furthermore, the description of the sparkling means that the cells must be lined with tiny mirrors.
 Erm...